Andy916/Hopper/README.md

 ---

-## 📄 License
+## 📝 License

-This project does not use a formal license.

-> Pixel Adventure assets used under public domain license.
-Attribution not required.

----
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.